guangxush/LearnEng/Dictation/README.md

 113. Post-It Super Stick Notes hold on(stay stick) stronger and longer, but of course remove cleanly.

-114. When it cames to figuring out feats of strength, it is all in the fingers here!
+114. When it cames to(If we want to) figuring out feats of strength, it is all in the fingers here!

+115.